hugsy/gef/docs/functions/base.md

 # Function `$_base()`

-Return the matching file's bae address plus an optional offset.
+Return the matching file's base address plus an optional offset.
 Defaults to current file.
 Note that quotes need to be escaped.

 _Note_: a debugging session must be active